 Want to know the best way to grow your agency?

-Client (or customer) retention refers to keeping clients over a period of time.
-For some businesses this means reselling products or services every so often.
-But for digital agencies it most often takes the form of retainers or monthly/yearly contracts.
+Client (or customer) retention refers to keeping clients over some time.
+For some businesses, this means reselling products or services every so often.
+But for digital agencies, it most often takes the form of retainers or monthly/yearly contracts.

-Client retention is a solid growth strategy for a number of reasons:
+Client retention is a solid growth strategy for several reasons:

 First, it saves agencies money.

 As Jack Choros of Iron Monk points out, “It is 70% cheaper to keep an existing customer than it is to find a new one.
 While the ratio might be slightly different depending on the business model or vertical you’re involved in, the idea rings true in the agency world.”

 A study by Martech. zone shows that it is 16 times as costly to build a long-term business relationship with a new customer than simply to cultivate the loyalty of an existing customer.

 And not only does retention save on acquisition costs, but it saves on time as well.

 Craig Griffiths of SearchUp says, “Apart from the obvious benefit of guaranteed monthly revenue, client retention is incredibly important to a small agency like ours because then you avoid having to grind for clients, which then has an impact on other areas of the business as you then have to allocate time to that.”